 Kyle Gann: Solitaire (2009)

 Solitaire is one of my favorites among my works, but I feel it is generally misunderstood.
 On the surface it seems very "normal," but the peculiar elements are in the background.
 It is superficially simple: a free-flowing melody, vernacular-tinged yet non-repeating, inscribed over a series of harmonies.
 The piece's oddness and originality stem from its harmonic structure, which combines the exotic and the familiar.
 Some of the chords are perfectly familiar ones in E-flat, others are based on the 7th, 11th, and 13th harmonics of that pitch.
-I regard Solitaire as one of my more perfect works.
-I am tempted to say the piece is a litmus test; if what's original about it doesn't strike you, and perhaps bring a smile, then you may not fully get what my music is about.
+For me, the piece is like a casual conversation with a stranger - a stranger who knows more than you suspect, and whose words mean more than you think - and you slowly realize it's not what it seems.
+In fact, the piece reflects experiences I had talking with Robert Ashley, to whom it is dedicated, as inspired by his comment, "Eventfulness is really boring."
+Or as Charles Ives wrote, "What music sounds like may not be what it is."

 Solitaire uses a just-intonation scale of 29 pitches; about 38 pitches are implied, but some of these are so close that substitutes are used instead.
 The piece is in E-flat, although no tonic chord ever appears.
 Harmonies are arranged around nine chords.
 Four of these are conventional IV, V, vi, and ii in E-flat major.
 Another is a major 7th on flat III.
 Three chords are built on the 7th, 11th, and 13th harmonics respectively, and a final on on the 7th subharmonic, 8/7.
 I made a chart of all possible chord successions and, upon listening over and over, characterized them as "piquant," "subtle," "eerie," "weak," "intense," and so on, following these moods as the progression seemed to require.
 The private game alluded to in the title was to meander among these nine chords (and eight rhythmic patterns) moving as little as possible in register; to find as much variety as possible within extreme limitations, going deeper into the existing framework rather than outward from it.
 This is an exploration of a true New Tonality, the tonality we could develop from including not only triads derived from the third and fifth harmonics, as has been done for centuries, but also the seventh, eleventh, and thirteenth.